yoctoalex/eap_lab/README.rst

 .. figure:: _figures/166.png

+More detailed information on this API request can be found `here <http://bit.ly/38xUHjc>`_.

 `c)` Send the **Update CNAME Record (lab)** request to update DNS Settings with CNAME generated when creating Essential App Protect instance in F5 UI and retrieved in the step above:

 .. figure:: _figures/167.png